msrconf/msr-education/how-to-contribute.md

 Push your commits back to your repo.
 Make a pull request against our repo, describe your contribution and we'll publish it on our github page :)

+## License

+Please add your name and contact info to your post and share the post under the CC-BY 4.0 license with the project.